deepenrp/NBA_Performance/README.md

       * Create a Heatmap

 #### Supervised Machine Learning Model
+  * Perform supervised regression ML analysis to predict win shares of all the current players (2019-2020):
   * Training and Validation using scikit learn module
     * Train –
       * Year 2015-2019